Mountain bike terminology explained – an A to Z guide of jargon from the world of MTB

 Drivetrain: The entire system of components that's responsible for propelling the bike forward when you pedal

-Dropouts: a pair of slots in your frame or fork which your wheel fits into
+Dropouts: a pair of slots in your frame or fork that your wheel fits into

 Dropper post: A seat post with adjustable height, commonly controlled by a bar-mounted lever.
 Can be hydraulic or cable-actuated